wp-plugins/nif-num-de-contribuinte-portugues-for-woocommerce/readme.txt

 Tested up to: 3.7.1
 Stable tag: 1.0

-This plugin adds the Portuguese VAT identification number (NIF/NIPC) as a new field to WooCommerce checkout and order details, if the billing address is from Portugal.
+This plugin adds the Portuguese NIF/NIPC as a new field to WooCommerce checkout and order details, if the billing address is from Portugal.

 == Description ==